juliuspleunes4/Mintly-CLI/README.md

 - Replace `MINT:1` with your desired prefix
 - Prefixes longer than 4 characters may take significant time
 - This overwrites `token-mint-address.json` - back it up if needed
+- **Note:** This command is for Linux/Mac.
+Windows users should use the interactive mode for vanity addresses.

 ### Step 4: Create Your Token